 This rock marks the emerge from the foliage, from here on you’ll be hiking under direct sunlight, so it’s best to bring a hat and or sunglasses.

-We did this hike in November and there are still silver grass around (2020 update: Silver grass is there from November to January).
+We did this hike in November and there is still silver grass around (2020 update: Silver grass is there from November to January).

 There is a good rock to take photos just before we reach the summit, and the path at the end of the peak is also picturesque.

 From West Buffalo, we had to go down and go up again to Buffalo Hill.
 The vegetation is much higher around here and there are a field of silver grass on the downhill stretch.
 Naturally, it was photo time: